-This is usually transparent to buyers and sellers, but occasionally a buyer's lender will initiate a wire transfer late on Friday and the funds won't show up until Monday.
+This is usually something buyers and sellers don’t notice, but occasionally a buyer’s lender will initiate a wire transfer late on Friday and the funds won’t show up in your account until Monday.
 This leaves the buyers without access to the property over the weekend and sellers are left wondering where their proceeds are.
 A quick call to title on Monday morning will usually get you an exact status.

 Marking your property as SOLD

-Once title certifies, the closing we'll move your property from pending to closed in MLS, and depending on how smoothly the closing seems to be going, we may have already scheduled to have the sign and lockbox removed on the day after closing, but if the closing date looks like it might adjust at the last minute, we'll wait to schedule the removal until closing is actually completed either way.
+Once title certifies, the closing we’ll move your property from pending to closed in MLS, and depending on how smoothly the closing seems to be going, we may have already scheduled to have the sign and lockbox removed on the day after closing, but if the closing date looks like it might adjust at the last minute, we will wait to schedule the removal until closing is actually completed.

 The sign and lockbox are usually picked up within one to three days after closing, if not sooner.